New TIP adopted for CY 2023-2026

 Coordination with State and Regional Processes

-We work with local communities to determine how our increasingly scarce share of federal transportation dollars are spent.
-The TIP is developed with the guidance of the MIC’s Transportation Advisory Committee and Policy Board, and prepared in cooperation with WisDOT, local transit providers and area jurisdictions as required by federal surface transportation law (FAST Act).
-It is made available for public comment, and submitted to the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA).
+We work with local community partners to prioritize how our increasingly scarce share of federal transportation dollars are spent.
+The TIP is developed in cooperation with WisDOT, local transit providers and area jurisdictions as required by the FAST Act.
+The draft TIP is made available for input and comment by the MIC’s Transportation Advisory Committee, Policy Board and members of the public, as well as by WisDOT, the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA).

-The TIP development schedule, below, reflects coordination among announcements on the availability of funds, WisDOT program development, local capital improvement budget processes, MPO public involvement requirements, air quality conformity determination (where applicable) and the STIP development process.
+The TIP development schedule, below, reflects coordination among the availability of funds, WisDOT program development, local capital improvement budget processes, MPO public involvement requirements, air quality conformity determination (where applicable) and the state-level STIP development process.